When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Introduction

-\item \textbf{Extensive study.} Performing the first extensive study on the impact of RTS strategies on APR efficiency, exploring 3 representative RTS techniques for 12 state-of-the-art APR systems on a well-established benchmark (Defects4J) with 395 real bugs, involving over 2M patches in total.
+\item \textbf{Extensive study.} Performing the first extensive study on the impact of different regression testing strategies on APR efficiency, exploring various representative RTS techniques (and RTP techniques) for 12 state-of-the-art APR systems on a well-established benchmark (Defects4J) with 395 real bugs, involving over 2M patches in total.

-\item \textbf{Practical guidelines.} Demonstrating the importance of RTS for APR and revealing various practical guidelines regarding the adoption of RTS for the APR community and future APR work.\Comment{: RTS significantly improves APR efficiency and should be used by future work; RTS at finer granularities is preferred; future work should consider the number of test executions and align RTS configurations when measuring APR efficiency; combining RTS with test prioritization can future improve APR efficiency.} \end{itemize}
+\item \textbf{Practical guidelines.} Demonstrating the importance of regression testing for APR and revealing various practical guidelines regarding the adoption of regression testing for the APR community and future APR work.\Comment{: RTS significantly improves APR efficiency and should be used by future work; RTS at finer granularities is preferred; future work should consider the number of test executions and align RTS configurations when measuring APR efficiency; combining RTS with test prioritization can future improve APR efficiency.}